ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_sampling_cpython/windowsperf_sampling_cpython.md

 You will now move to a Windows on Arm (ARM64) native machine and perform the following steps:
 * Copy the built CPython executables and libraries
-* Execute the CPython interactive console to make sure all is set up.
+* Execute the CPython interactive console to make sure all is set up

 ##### Copy the prebuilt CPython to an ARM64 machine